LafeLabs/thing/README.md

 ## smaller heading

 To edit, click on the edit button, type and edit at will, then click on it again.
-No logins, no passwords, no databases.
+No logins, no usernames, no passwords, no databases.
 You just edit and share and replicate.
 This is the free web.
 Edit icon looks like this:

 [![](../iconsymbols/editor.svg)](pageeditor.html)